Factorization homology I: higher categories: Recollections of striation sheaves

 \subsection{Classes of morphisms}

 Here we name several classes of morphisms in $\Bun$.
 To identify these morphisms, it is convenient to use that morphisms in the $\oo$-category $\Bun$ can be constructed as mapping cylinders of stratified maps in two different ways, as cylinders of open maps or as reversed cylinders of proper constructible maps.
+See \S6.6 of~\cite{striat} for the following. \begin{theorem} There are functors